 We Use Latest Techniques for Receding Gums Repair Too

 We also use the latest techniques for receding gums repair.
 A traditional gum graft involves removing tissue from one part of your mouth, then stitching it to your gumline.
-But we use a procedure called the Chao Pinhole® Surgical Technique.
+But we use a procedure called the Chao Pinhole® Surgical Technique (please note that Dr. Daboul is the only doctor in our practice certified to perform this technique).
 It is minimally invasive.
 Our dentists simply make tiny holes the size of pinpricks at your gumline, then use special tools to gently reposition your gum tissue.

 The Chao procedure is far quicker than a gum graft.
 We can repair your entire gumline in an hour or so.
 In contrast, it takes that long to do a gum graft for only a few teeth.
 In addition, there is minimal discomfort.
 You’ll likely only require local anesthesia.
 And you’ll heal quickly because no stitches or sutures are involved.